reinka/blog/content/post/dns-server-1.md

 ```

 The output from `dig` indicates a warning about an ID mismatch.
 This is expected behavior, as our server uses a hardcoded ID, whereas `dig` expects a dynamically matched ID from the query.

+# Next steps

+We have a simple DNS server now that can listen to DNS requests and reply with a DNS Header.
+In a [next post we'll extend our response by a DNS question and answer section](https://andrei.poehlmann.dev/post/dns-server-2/).